siglens/siglens-docs/docs/metric-ingestion/open-telemetry.md

 # Open Telemetry

+OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.

+In this guide, we will walk through the process of using OpenTelemetry to send metrics to Siglens.

+*Ingesting metrics into Siglens using Open Telemetry*

 - To ingest traces, you can run siglens and follow the below steps.
 - If Siglens is running with ingestPort: 8081 in the server.yaml file, you'll follow these steps: